beast-dev/doc/tutorials/workshop_genomic_epidemiology/workshop_genomic_epidemiology.md

 Open `Tracer` and load the newly generated log file to assess the BEAST run (the [Rates and dates tutorial](https://beast.community/rates_and_dates) also includes some useful tips about importing into `Tracer` and interpreting the plots.).

+{% include tip.html content='If some statistics have very long tails, as is the case with the root age shown below, manually configure the range displayed in the chart by clicking `Setup...` or `Setup Chart`.
+The number of bins for the histogram can also be toggled.' %}

 {% include image.html file="image21.png" prefix=root_url %}